JihwanLim/multi-speaker-tacotron-tensorflow/README.md

         # python -m datasets.son.download

-    Finally missing news IDs would be printed or not.
+    After this step is done, missing news IDs would be finally printed or not.
 If nothing printed, it means all datasets were downloaded successfully without missing news IDs.
 Otherwise, re-run the command above to try downloading the missing data until they are not printed.

 5. Segment all audios on silence.